Sarale-Gamliel/Sarale-Gamliel/README.md

 - 👀 I’m interested in enrich my knowledge in different and broad horizons, and wait for the next challenge.
 - 🌱 I’m currently finishing my finall project: "LifeSaver"
-- 💞️ I’m looking to collaborate on FullStack development, and
+- 💞️ I’m looking to collaborate on FullStack development.

 <!---
 Sarale-Gamliel/Sarale-Gamliel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.